trutimer/AuditLog-package/README.md

 ## Configuration

 To insert an email address to send alert, publish config.
+You will also be able to configure the user model of which audit log belongs to, setting foreign and owner key.
+You will also be able to set audit log fetch limit of which by default is `50`

 ```$ php artisan vendor:publish --provider="Eddytim\Auditlog\AuditLogServiceProvider"```